ctrlplusb/easy-peasy/website/docs/docs/tutorials/primary-api.md

 update to our store.

 Please avoid pitfalls such as above.
-If you need to derive different forms of state then we recommend either using computed properties (will be introduced later), or to pull out the individual pieces of state within your component and then derive the new state directly within your component's render.
+If you need to derive different forms of state, then we recommend either using computed properties (will be introduced later), or to pull out the individual pieces of state within your component and then derive the new state directly within your component's render.